Schaffhausen: Culture

 There are 35 buildings or sites in Schaffhausen that are listed as Swiss heritage sites of national significance.
 This includes the entire old town of Schaffhausen, the city walls, the Giesserei +GF+ Werk I factory, the town and cantonal archives, the Schweizersbild Paleolithic cave and the Herblingen and Grüthalde Neolithic settlements.
 Additionally, there are four former guild houses and seven listed houses.
 There are only two listed religious buildings, the former Benedictine All Saints Abbey and the Church of St. John.

 Economy

-Schaffhausen hosts some well-known industrial companies like Georg Fischer (piping systems, machine tools and automotives), an internationally reputed manufacturer of watches (IWC), pharmaceutical industry (Cilag, founded by Bernhard Joos) and BB Biotech (biotechnologies).
-Tyco International, Garmin, and cyber protection company Acronis are also incorporated in Schaffhausen.
+Schaffhausen hosts some well-known industrial companies like Georg Fischer (piping systems, machine tools and automotives), internationally reputed manufacturers of watches (IWC and H. Moser & Cie), pharmaceutical industry (Cilag, founded by Bernhard Joos) and BB Biotech (biotechnologies).
+Tyco International, Garmin, Aptiv (purely for tax purposes), and cyber protection company Acronis are also incorporated in Schaffhausen.

 Sport

 The town has two football teams, SV Schaffhausen, of the fourth-tier Swiss 1.
 Liga, and FC Schaffhausen, of the second-tier Swiss Challenge League.
 There is a football stadium in Breite, Schaffhausen which seats 4200 persons, known as the Breitestadion.
 It is also the training headquarters for local children's football teams.

 There is a handball team in Schaffhausen which plays in the first Swiss division: Kadetten Schaffhausen.
 They are centered at the BBC Arena on Schweizersbildstrasse.
 It seats 3600 persons, and was built in 2011.
 Kadetten has been very successful and has won the second most titles in the history of the SHL.